The state of motorcycle theft in Australia and how to prevent it

 Be careful about purchasing your motorcycle in the first place.
 If you’re buying your motorcycle from a private seller, do a proper background check, says Margin.

-“To make sure your motorcycle isn’t listed as stolen, as written-off or not under finance, you can conduct a Personal Property Securities Register (PPSR) check.
+“To make sure your motorcycle isn’t listed as stolen, a write-off or not under finance, you can conduct a Personal Property Securities Register (PPSR) check.

 4. Insure your motorcycle